Click here to watch a recording of the official launch of Ban the Box in Northern Ireland webinar.

 Ban the Box aims to give people with convictions a fairer chance at securing employment, by encouraging companies to ask the conviction question at a later point in the application process.
 This reduces the risk of unfair discrimination and overlooking talent.

 Ban the Box asks companies to commit to:

-- Remove any tick box from the initial job application forms that ask about criminal convictions
+- Removing the conviction question tick box from the initial job application stage

-- Consider applicants’ skills, experience and ability to do the job before asking about criminal convictions
+- Considering applicants skills, experience, and ability to do the job before asking about criminal convictions

-We are bringing this campaign to NI in 2020, following its success in England and Scotland in recent years.
-Companies are being supported to sign up to Ban the Box through advisory workshops, Seeing is Believing virtual visits, and employer toolkits and guides.
-To find our more or get involved contact Sara Neilson or complete the form below.
+We are bringing this campaign to NI following its success in England where the campaign and its signatories opened up one million job roles within UK businesses for people with convictions.
+Companies are being supported to sign up to Ban the Box through advisory workshops, Seeing is Believing visits, and employer toolkits and guides.

-We are very grateful to our funders the Department of Justice and Northstone, who are helping us launch Ban the Box in NI.
-We’re working with support from NIACRO and Equality Commission for NI to develop this exciting campaign.
+We are very grateful to our funders, the Department of Justice and Northstone, who are helping us launch Ban the Box in NI.
+We are also working with support from NIACRO and Equality Commission for NI to develop this exciting campaign.